benjdum59/git-hooks/README.md

 - branch type: chore | docs | doc | style | perf | test | build (Issue ID is optional)
 - issue ID: must start with a letter and end with a digit

+To use it, you have to do a git commit with no parameters.
+It only works with standard editors (like vim if you use git in CLI).
+Some tools, like Source Tree, do not use standard editor so it won't work.

 ## pre-push
 Prevent pushing from develop or master (this should be done in a pull request)